The ACLU has a blueprint to constrain Trump in a second presidential term

 "Trump is not shy about saying exactly what he plans to do," said Cecillia Wang, deputy legal director of the ACLU.

-Wang and her colleagues are publishing a memo Thursday to try to anticipate and counter potential abuses of executive power in a second Trump administration.
+Wang and her colleagues published a memo Thursday to try to anticipate and counter potential abuses of executive power in a second Trump administration.

 "Our memo that's being released now is really a story about a loaded gun that we've left in the hands of any president," Wang said.